 Keep your website updated

 Don’t abandon your website.
 Make sure it provides valid information.
 From time to time, read all the content and update it if necessary.
-Pay attention to dates, age and time frames (for example if you use phrases like with 8-years experience, for the last five years, 23-year old, etc.).
+Pay attention to dates, age and time frames (for example if you use phrases like with 8 years experience, for the last five years, 23-year old, etc.).
 Make sure your website’s visitors can learn what you did in the past and where you are in your career right now.

 Have a Press Kit

 Your fans and bookers expect to find some standard pages to see on your website — link to them in your primary navigation.
 Update your content and if you decide to start a blog, make sure you post something new regularly.
-A website with easy navigations and a content strategy will help you achieve your goals, including being booked more, staying in touch with fans and promoting your art.
+A website with easy navigation and a content strategy will help you achieve your goals, including being booked more, staying in touch with fans and promoting your art.